rs-anantmishra/metubeplus/README.md

 - option to download db so that its manually backed up and restorable.
 - custom names
 - custom command
+- url extraction on page / page change pattern with start and end index
+- add extracted urls to a note and save it with a name
+- the name is a required field to start extraction.
+- change db to litestream at a later point.
+- Save executed commands. log all failed commands and provide options to show it.
+(Implement a basic activity Viewer)

 [UI layout is similar to briefkasten]
 - landing page shows all Videos